 The Historical New York Times collection offers both full page and article digital images in PDF format with searchable full text back to the first issue.
 Magazine and classifieds included.
 Go to "Advanced Search"--> "Look up citation" to find a specific article by author, title, page, date and more.

 Nexis Uni features more than 15,000 news, business and legal sources from LexisNexis, including U.S. Supreme Court decisions dating back to 1790.
 It allows you to search for newspapers, periodicals, public records, and legal documents, often within 24 hours of publication, and in some cases going back 20 years.
 Most documents are available in full text.

 Rich primary source database with over 150,000 pages of diaries and letters from 1,325 women.
 Keyword-searchable and with some pre-selected sub-collections of primary sources arranged around important historical events.
 Also includes author biographies and bibliographies for further research.

-History, Women's Studies, English & American Literature
+History, Women's, Gender, and Sexuality Studies, English & American Literature

 A growing collection of images relating to the University from 1902 to the present.
 In the collection, you will find representations of academic programs, student life, faculty, the campus, athletics, and University events including commencement.

 Our Marathon is a crowd-sourced, digital archive of pictures, videos, stories, and social media related to the Boston Marathon bombing.

 You may search, read, listen, and contribute to the site.

 The mission of the site says: We believe that sharing stories from survivors, families, witnesses, visitors to the city, and everyone around the world touched by the event will speed the healing process.
 This is the place to share those images, emotions, and experiences to help us understand the bombing and its aftermath.